maddie480/EverestUpdateCheckerServer/README.md

 ## Running the project

+First, follow these steps to set it up:
+* Get the JAR that was produced by Maven.
+* Download the `uploads` directory on this repository, and put it next to the JAR: that will prevent the server from rebuilding the database, which implies _downloading the entirety of GameBanana_.
+* If you want to give control over the database to other people, in order for them to handle the few specific cases where automatic update doesn't work, create a `code.txt` file next to the JAR.
+Put a code in it, then share it with the people you want to be allowed to edit the database.
+  * If you don't create a `code.txt` file, the "edit database remotely" feature will be disabled.

-To run the project, browse to where the JAR is, then run
+Then, to run the project, browse to where the JAR is, then run

 ```
 java -jar update-checker-0.0.1.jar [port] [minutes]